Robert-van-Engelen/Forth500/manual.md

 thrown.
 If that happens, call `close` and `release` to close the file and release memory.

+Slurping a file from the E: or F: drive is even simpler, since the file size is known.
+We can pre-allocate memory space and gulp the whole file at once into this space.
+Accordingly, we can make the following changes:

+    : data      ( -- c-addr u ) fp @ fz @ ;
+    : gulp      fz @ ALLOT data fh @ READ-FILE THROW ;
+    : size      fh @ FILE-SIZE THROW fz ! ;
+    : read      start gulp data ;
+    : slurp     ( c-addr u -- c-addr u ) open size read close ;

+where `data` returns the address and size of the file data.

 _This document is Copyright Robert A. van Engelen (c) 2021_